ZenGo-X/white-city/RelayProofsOfConcept/EddsaTokioServer/README.md

 4. the output will be a file with (R,s). the file is called `signature`

-alternatively, run `./keygen.sh` for keygen and  `./sign.sh message` where `message` is the message to sign
+Alternatively, run `./keygen.sh` for keygen and  `./sign.sh message` where `message` is the message to sign